-The marquise cut is a classic and historic diamond that resembles the delight of a smile.
+The marquise cut is a classic and historic diamond shape that resembles the delight of a smile.
 It dates back to the 18th century commissioned by King Louis the XV.
-The name marquise came about as it was a reflection of the rank of courtiers who were able to wear these diamonds.
-The marquise is a variant of round and pear shaped diamonds, and like the oval is a perfect complement to long, slender fingers.
-It can make fingers look thinner and longer.
-The marquise cut's elongated body can make its appearance larger than its actual carat weight.
-The pointed ends make for an interesting and dramatic finish the the soft rounded center.
-It is an excellent cut to show the impression of long, slender fingers.
-Marquise diamonds have a ship like majestic nature.
+The name came about as it was a reflection of the rank of courtiers who were able to wear these diamonds, though now they're also called boat-shaped, football-shaped and eye-shaped diamonds.
+The marquise is a variant of round and pear shaped diamonds and, like the oval, is a perfect complement to long, slender fingers.
+In fact, it can make fingers look thinner and longer.
+This diamond shape's elongated body can make its appearance larger than its actual carat weight.
+The pointed ends make for an interesting and dramatic finish to the soft rounded center.
+Marquise diamonds have a ship-like, majestic nature.
 They are commonly worn in cocktail and right hand rings as well as engagement rings.
 As diamond rings, the marquise shape looks especially graceful in classic, soltiaire and halo settings.
 It is also common to have marquise shapes paired with other gemstones to create unique and interesting ring styles.
 The suggested length to with ratio is 1.75 to 2.25 is the ideal shape.
 However, see if you prefer a longer or shorter marquise diamond to pick a shape that is visually appealing for you.
 A longer marquise diamond can create the illusion of a larger looking diamond as the carat weight is spread over a larger area.
 When compared to other shapes, marquise diamonds have the largest crown facets, meaning that even with the same carat weight as a round diamond, they can look larger on the finger.
 Marquise stones are elegant, stunning and truly unique as an engagement ring or even a right-hand ring.
 The marquise diamond cut has unique appeal.

 Marquise Diamond Origin

 The marquise diamond origin began hundreds of years ago.
 The name refers to a rank in the royal family between count and duke, given by birthright, not by marriage or appointing.
 The original version of this diamond cut was created in the 18th century by a jeweler hired by King Louis XV.
 He paid the jeweler to create a uniquely shaped diamond, comparable to the mouth of his beloved mistress.
 It has almost 60 facets within its rounded central shape and sharply pointed ends.
 We’ve all seen the marquise diamond cut.
 Many people compare the cut to a football, a boat, or even an eye.
-None of these are incorrect; in fact, the “navette,” cut diamond, which translates from the French language to “little ship,” is often considered similar in shape to all these things.
+None of these are incorrect; in fact, the “navette” cut diamond, which translates from the French language to “little ship,” is often considered similar in shape to all these things.
 It is less common than other cuts of diamonds, especially in engagement rings.
-It was originally a cut specifically for diamonds, but the marquise cut trend eventually outstretched to sapphires, emeralds, and other precious stones.
-Marquise diamonds can be long or short.
-All are beautiful, so it is important to select one based on your taste.
+The cut was specifically created for diamonds, but the marquise cut trend eventually outstretched to sapphires, emeralds, and other precious stones.

 Marquise Cut Pricing